-A Participatory Ethnography of Soundscapes in a Post-Industrial Context
+Amidst Walls, Wired Fences and Armored Cars: A Participatory Ethnography of Soundscapes in a Post-Industrial Brazilian Context

-Araújo coordinates the Ethnomusicology Laboratory at the Federal University of Rio de Janeiro and is a Tinker Visiting Professor at the University of Chicago for the Spring of 2014.
-He has published several articles and book chapters, besides editing three collective volumes, in Brazil and abroad on music, politics, cultural policy and violence, as well as on action-research projects in collaboration with organizations based in Rio de Janeiro’s favelas.
+Samuel Araújo coordinates the Ethnomusicology Laboratory at the Federal University of Rio de Janeiro and is a Tinker Visiting Professor at the University of Chicago for the spring of 2014.
+He has published several articles and book chapters, in addition to editing three collective volumes, in Brazil and abroad on music, politics, cultural policy and violence.
+He concentrates also on action-research projects in collaboration with organizations based in Rio de Janeiro’s favelas.